BiscuitBobby/biscuitbobby.github.io/README.md

 # My microblog to get into kernel debugging

+[Dec 3, 2024 Siddharth Menon]

 In this blog I will share my experience diving into kernel debugging and some of the essential tools I’ve used along the way.
-If you’re just starting out, there are some great blogs to get you started with debugging the kernel such as [this one](https://marliere.net/posts/1/) by Javier, which covers the basics of using QEMU, Syzkaller, and GDB for kernel debugging.
+If you’re just starting out, there are some great blogs to get you started with debugging the kernel such as [this one](https://hackerbikepacker.com/syzbot#35-debugging-with-qemu-and-gdb) by Javier, which covers the basics of using QEMU, Syzkaller, and GDB for kernel debugging.

 The linux kernel is the first major open-source project I've contributed to, and it’s been an incredibly rewarding experience.
 Although I’ve been a daily Linux user for years, I had little to no prior exposure to kernel development before joining this program.
 Looking back, I’m glad I invested the time and effort rather than letting the initial complexity intimidate me.